HewlettPackard/oneview-ansible/README.md

 ## What's New

-HPE OneView Ansible library extends support of the SDK to OneView REST API version 2400 (OneView v5.60)
+HPE OneView Ansible library extends support of the SDK to OneView REST API version 2600 (OneView v6.00) and ImageStreamer REST API version 2010 (I3S v6.00)

 Please refer to [notes](https://github.com/HewlettPackard/oneview-ansible/blob/master/CHANGELOG.md) for more information on the changes , features supported and issues fixed in this version